True Fun at the piano

 What do you think when pupils/parents say this to you?

-Perhaps it’s no surprise that answers ranged from “Get a trampoline!” at one end of the spectrum to “Great – that’s the best reason!” at the other.
-And the constructive debate that followed proved to be very interesting and enlightening.
+Perhaps it’s no surprise that answers ranged from “Get a trampoline!” at one end of the spectrum, to “Great, that’s the best reason!” at the other.
+And the constructive debate which followed certainly proved illuminating.

-With this in mind, I would like to share a few of my own views and hope this will encourage further thought and ongoing discussion within the teaching and piano community.
+With this in mind, I would like to share a few of my own views and hope this will encourage further thought and ongoing discussion.